Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Vegetables

-On your pet’s daily diet, vegetables should make up 30-40% of the diet.
-You can choose from a wide variety of vegetables including, broccoli, bell peppers, cauliflower, red cabbage, spinach, kale, lettuce, zucchini, carrots, eggplants, cucumbers, to tomatoes.
+Of your pet’s daily diet, vegetables should make up 30–40%.
+You can choose from a wide variety of vegetables, including broccoli, bell peppers, cauliflower, red cabbage, spinach, kale, lettuce, zucchini, carrots, eggplants, cucumbers, and tomatoes.
 These can be served either raw or frozen.

-Your skunk will also happily eat cooked foods such as sweet potatoes, potatoes, yams, and butternut squash.
-These foods should be well cooked and served a few times a month.
+Your skunk will also happily eat cooked foods, such as sweet potatoes, potatoes, yams, and butternut squash.
+These should be well-cooked and only served a few times a month.

-Despite them being healthy, don’t feed your pet skunk vegetables-heavy diets; otherwise, they’ll lose bone mass.
+Despite these being healthy, don’t feed your pet skunk vegetable-heavy diets; otherwise, they’ll lose bone mass.
 Complement these foods with lots of proteins and vitamins.

 Fruits